NHS Scientist Training Programme - 2018 recruitment

 Applications are now open for the graduate-entry NHS Scientist Training Programme (STP) 2018*.

 The STP is an exciting postgraduate training programme providing an accredited MSc in Clinical Science that leads to eligibility to apply for clinical scientist status.

-*There is an annual intake in September each year and, for 2018 entry, the recruitment cycle is due to open on Monday 15 January 2018.
-However, this date could change so please check the National School for Healthcare Science website for the very latest information about application dates and deadlines
+*There is an annual intake in September each year and, for 2018 entry, the recruitment cycle opened on Monday 15 January 2018.

 For entry you must have a 1st or a 2.1 either in an undergraduate honours degree, or an integrated Master's degree in a pure or applied science subject relevant to the specialism for which you are applying.
 Applicants with a relevant 2.2 honours degree will also be considered if they have a higher degree in a subject relevant to the specialism for which they are applying.
 Evidence of research experience in the form of a higher degree or equivalent evidence of a scientific/academic basis is also desirable.

 Please note that a higher degree is as defined by the Frameworks for Higher Education Qualifications of UK Degree-Awarding Bodies.
 This does not include postgraduate diplomas or postgraduate certificates..

 Postgraduate training for the STP leads to a specifically commissioned and accredited Master's degree and certification of achievement of work based training.
 The programme offers *specialisms based around the following themes.